LukeDowell/tarkov-inventory-tracker/README.md

 Okay turns out it was nothing, seemingly randomly the web page uses `data-src` to hold the real URL.
 The scraper works!
 I think all helmets have been downloaded.
 Next up I'm going to write some helmet-scanning code to see if I can detect equipment changes.
 I'm guessing this will be pretty chunky and lead in to pulling out the `screenshot-desktop` code.

+Started looking into the batch image processing this morning.
+I'm going to try and use GIMP, we will see how that goes.
+I found this during my initial cursory search: https://www.gimp.org/tutorials/Basic_Batch/

+I popped open the procedure browser in GIMP and there are 1275 different commands...oh boy.
+The script structure looks very Lisp-y to me as well, kind of interesting.
+Luckily, once I have this script, I will be able to commit it to the repo which I am oddly hung up about.

+More good news!
+Turns out you can just write in python and GIMP knows how to interpret that.
+More documentation [here](https://www.gimp.org/tutorials/Automate_Editing_in_GIMP/)